 Note: Those allergic to tree nuts can also be allergic to hazelnuts.
 Nut allergies can be very serious and even life-threatening reactions.
 Take care if you’re not sure if you are allergic.
 The common symptom is oral allergy syndrome which can be itchiness around lips, tongue, and throat that is followed by swelling of the throat making breathing difficult.

-In 2838 B.C., they were used as a tonic and a medicine in China.
+- In 2838 B.C., they were used as a tonic and medicine in China.

 - It blooms and pollinates in the middle of the winter!
 Then the flower stays dormant until summer when the nut begins to form.